Applied Behavior Analysis, M.S.

 Curriculum Overview

-SLU’s applied behavior analysis curriculum includes two tracks: our research track, completed in-person, and our clinical track, completed online.
-Both tracks include eight 3-credit-hour courses, five practica, one seminar, and six hours of thesis (research track) or three hours of capstone (clinical track).
-Students will complete 1,500 hours of supervised fieldwork as part of their coursework, ensuring they are eligible to sit for the BCBA® exam upon graduation.
-Due to the program's cohort model, most students begin coursework in the fall of each year.
-The program also offers both full-time and part-time formats.
+SLU’s applied behavior analysis program includes three tracks: our research track, completed in-person; our clinical track, completed via distance learning; and our dual degree (M.S.
+ABA / M.S.W. clinical), which offers both in-person and distance learning tracks.
+Both M.S.
+ABA tracks (in-person and distance learning) include eight 3-credit-hour courses, five practica, one seminar, and either six hours of thesis (research track) or three hours of capstone research (clinical track).
+The M.S.
+ABA / M.S.W. clinical program consists of eight 3-credit-hour ABA courses, either 3-credit-hour M.S.W. courses, five practica (either ABA, M.S.W. or both), two seminars (one ABA and one M.S.W.), and one 3-hour capstone research course.
+Students, no matter the track or program, will complete 1,500 hours of intensive supervised fieldwork as part of their coursework, ensuring they are able to sit for the BCBA® exam upon graduation.
+Those in the M.S.
+ABA / M.S.W. clinical program will also have completed all necessary practica hours to sit for their licensure exam.
+The program operates on a cohort model, so all students (with the exception of M.S.
+ABA / M.S.W.
+Clinical dual degree) will begin their coursework in the fall of each year.
+All programs offer both full-time and part-time formats.
+M.S.
+ABA/M.S.W. clinical students have the option to start in different semesters.

 More detailed program information can be found in the ABA Program Student Handbook here.